Review · Other Supplements

 What you actually get

 - Any digital bonuses advertised at checkout.
-The main sales page doesn’t prominently feature free guides or ebooks.
-Some order forms tack on a “bonus report” — don’t count on it.
-The bottle is the product.
+The main sales page doesn’t prominently feature free guides or ebooks, but some order forms tack on a “free bonus report” or similar.
+Don’t count on it — the bottle is the product.

 - Shipping and handling fees.
 Added at checkout, typically $5–$10 for domestic orders.
 Not included in the $120.

 - No recurring billing or auto-ship.
-The cart is a single one-time purchase with no hidden monthly charges — one of the cleaner things about this offer.
+The cart is a single one-time purchase.
+No hidden monthly charges — that’s one of the few clean things about this offer.

 What it costs and how the refund works